HandBrake/HandBrake-docs/source/docs/en/latest/workflow/select-preset.markdown

 HandBrake includes a number of official `Presets` for specific devices and for general use.

 Once you've opened a `Source`, select the `Preset` that most closely describes the device you want your videos to work on.
 For instance, if you want to play your videos on a Roku that supports 1080p High Definition, choose the `Roku 1080p30 Surround` preset under `Devices`.
+See the technical documentation for more information about [official presets](../technical/official-presets.html).

 <!-- .system-lin -->